 Breakthrough the Blocks and Win Your Inner Creative Battles by Steven Pressfield—no matter how creative we are, we still burn out and experience creativity block.
 This book teaches you to manage your creative well and get over creative blocks in order to perform at your optimal creative strength when handling your professional engineering duties.
 In the pages of this inspirational book, Steven Pressfield teaches that creative blocks are ‘the resistance’ our mental faculties build over time to combat any issue that tries to remove us from our comfort zones.
 In order to help, the author teaches methodologies that are quite effective in breaking ‘the resistance’.

 Getting things Done

 The Art of Stress-free Productivity by David Allen—in any profession, stating productive without incurring stress is almost impossible and the field of engineering is no different.
 Engineers who are constantly faced with large workloads or repetitive tasks can borrow David Allen’s talent o creating stress-free working patterns and effective personal schedules that will increase your productivity levels over time.
 So for those looking to create a peaceful workspace during working hours, this is definitely the book you should consult.

 The Top 3 Books on Achieving the Perfect Work-Life Balance

-When it comes to been overworked, engineers tend to be at the higher end of the scale alongside with doctors and this usually has adverse effects on your personal relationships and the level of life you lead.
+When it comes to being overworked, engineers tend to be at the higher end of the scale alongside doctors and this usually has adverse effects on your personal relationships and the level of life you lead.
 So here are some books designed to help you balance your lifestyle without any effects on your work.